There are two major sources of risk cited in the article:

 - Management and monitoring capabilities.
 NGINX Plus includes a dashboard with real‑time monitoring and management capabilities, allowing you to respond effectively to attacks in real time.

-- Advanced WAF access.
-NGINX Plus users have access to the NGINX Plus with ModSecurity WAF, a supported version of the industry‑leading web application firewall.
+Access to an advanced WAF.
+NGINX Plus users can add on (at an additional cost) NGINX ModSecurity WAF, a supported dynamic module based on the industry‑leading open source ModSecurity web application firewall (WAF).
 The combination of protection and support gives you the ability to respond more effectively to attacks.

 In addition, NGINX Amplify has access to additional metrics when used with NGINX Plus, giving you more ways to protect yourself.